Meet our Board

 She has worked with the Parent Child Assistance Program (PCAP) for 7 years at Family Education Support Services (FESS).

-Washington (UW) Dept. of Psychiatry/ Addictions, Drug & Alcohol Institute (ADAI).
+PCAP is a human research study out of the University of Washington (UW) Dept. of Psychiatry/ Addictions, Drug & Alcohol Institute (ADAI).
 The Parent‐Child Assistance Program (PCAP) is an award winning, evidence‐informed home visitation case‐management model for pregnant and parenting women with substance use disorders.
 PCAP goals are to help mothers build healthy families and prevent future births of children exposed prenatally to alcohol and drugs.

 “Being on the BHR Board is important to me and a great place to have a voice for others.
 BHR plays a vital role in our community and provides a vast array of services not only mental health for all people but also SUD services for a population that I also serve.
 Having a voice for the public is of vast importance to me and this board is a wonderful group of people that are like minded.”